pingcap/docs-cn/tidb-lightning/tidb-lightning-faq.md

 ## Could TiDB Lightning skip creating schema and tables?

-Yes.
-If you have already created the tables in the target database, you could set `no-schema = true` in the `[mydumper]` section in `tidb-lightning.toml`.
+Starting from v5.1, TiDB Lightning can automatically recognize the schema and tables in the downstream.
+If you use TiDB Lightning earlier than v5.1, you need to set `no-schema = true` in the `[mydumper]` section in `tidb-lightning.toml`.
 This makes TiDB Lightning skip the `CREATE TABLE` invocations and fetch the metadata directly from the target database.
 TiDB Lightning will exit with error if a table is actually missing.

 ## Can the Strict SQL Mode be disabled to allow importing invalid data?